Found a baby corvid

 Why you might see a baby corvid on the ground

-Baby corvids go through a 'branching' stage after leaving the nest, where they're fully feathered and can hop and run but can't fly properly, so instead climb and flutter around the branches of nearby trees.
+Baby corvids go through a 'branching' stage after leaving the nest, where they're fully feathered and can hop and run but can't fly properly.
+Instead, they climb and flutter around the branches of nearby trees.

 When to help a baby corvid

-Monitor the baby corvid from a distance.
-If after an hour the baby bird is still on the ground and hasn't been fed, or you're concerned it's in danger, as long as it's visually healthy, bright and active, you can help it by placing it as high as safely possible in the tree closest to where its relatives are.
+Monitor the baby corvid from a distance to see if it's fed.
+If after an hour you're concerned it's in danger and hasn't been fed then you can move it safely.
+Only do this if the bird is obviously healthy, bright and active.
+Place it high, as safely as possible in the tree closest to where its relatives are.
 Continue to monitor it from a distance, and remember:

 - Before moving the baby bird, make sure the adults know it's there.
 You should hear the baby corvid and its parents calling to each other.
 If the adults don't notice the baby, you can carefully lift it up in the air to stimulate it to call to them.